Engee documentation

 • To use this parameter, set the Geometry parameter to ULA.

-URA array sizes specified as a positive integer or a vector of positive integers 1 by 2.
+The dimensions of the URA array, specified as a positive integer or a vector of positive integers 1 by 2.

-• If the array size is a 1-by-2 vector, the vector is of the form [NumberOfArrayRows,NumberOfArrayColumns].
+• If the size of the array is a 1 by 2 vector, then the vector has the form [NumberOfArrayRows,NumberOfArrayColumns].

-• If the array size is an integer, the array has the same number of rows and columns.
+• If the size of the array is an integer, then the array has the same number of rows and columns.

-• When the Specify sensor array as parameter is set to Replicated subarray, this parameter is applied to each subarray.
+• When setting the Specify sensor array as parameter to Replicated subarray, this parameter is applied to each subarray.

-For URA, the array elements are indexed from top to bottom of the leftmost column and then proceed to the next columns from left to right.
-The figure shows an array for which the Array size parameter is [3,2], that is, it has three rows and two columns.
+To do this, the array elements are indexed from top to bottom in the leftmost column, and then move to the next columns from left to right.
+The figure shows an array for which the Array size parameter has the value [3,2], that is, it has three rows and two columns.

 mvdr beamformer 1